ldeluigi/avalon/README.md

 - Once a mission team is chosen, it votes by secret ballot whether the mission succeeds or fails.
 - Good will always vote for success and are unable to fail, but Evil has the option of voting for success or failure.
 - It usually only takes one traitor to sabotage a quest, but in games of 7 or more the fourth quest will require two fails.
+- (optional) After the 2nd, 3rd, and 4th missions, the player with the Lady of the Lake inspects the loyalty of another player.
+The lady of the lake then passes to te inspected player.
 - If three quests succeed, Good wins.
 If three fail, Evil wins.
 - In the event of a Good victory, a character known as the assassin will choose one person to assassinate.
 If Merlin is correctly identified and assassinated, Evil wins.